 Problem 2: People assume you can do things for free

-Because you're a small business and just operating alone, some people will try to take advantage by asking you to do things for free.
+Because you're a small business and just operating alone, some people will try to take advantage by asking you to do something for free.
 They'll think you'll appreciate the 'experience' or projects you can add to your new portfolio.

 People will always try it on, exploiting your freelance position at every turn.
 Because you're a sole trader, they'll assume you're desperate and grateful for any work that might come your way.
 You're not, so don't let people treat you that way.

 The only time you should do work for free is when you need to build your portfolio or if you think it really will lead to more work.
 For example, if a big name brand approached you and wanted some free services, you should weigh up the advantages and disadvantages of helping them.
-To tackle everyone else, just say no. But always be nice because you don't want to burn any bridges.
+To tackle everyone else, say no. But always be helpful because you don't want to burn any bridges.

 Problem 3: Family and friends take advantage